 This recipe tells you how to preparing them well so you can enjoy them with gusto.
 All it takes is a simple mix of garlic and onion plus extra-virgin olive oil (which tends to taste better than regular).
 In a covered pan, your greens absorb those delicious flavors as they cook for only 6-10 minutes.
 That’s enough time to tame their strong taste.
 With just a pinch of salt stirred in, the result is divine.

 You can use our suggestions for pairing these greens with eggs, broth, whole-grain pasta or chickpeas.
 Or just mix in a tablespoon of finely chopped walnuts or dried cranberries.

-For more satisfying, healthy salad entrees and other cancer-fighting recipes, visit AICR’s Test Kitchen.
-Click here to subscribe to our weekly Health-e-Recipes.
+For more excellent recipes, visit the AICR Test Kitchen.
+Click here to subscribe to our weekly Health-e-Recipe.

 Beets are a root vegetable that is popular canned, although fresh beets will win your heart once you’ve tasted them.
 Their red juice can stain your hands, so when handling and cutting them, slip your hands into plastic bags and you won’t have that problem.
 (In fact, the beautiful magenta of their juice can really add color to dressings that use low-fat plain yogurt.)